aoc/year2022/day13.rs

 5//! the input data.
 If the sequence `10` is replaced by any single character greater than `9` then

-6//! we can compare the 2 packets *lexigraphically*.
-We'll replace all occurences of `10` with `A`
+6//! we can compare the 2 packets *lexicographically*.
+We'll replace all occurrences of `10` with `A`

 7//! then compare packets character by character.